Netatalk/kio-afp/README.md

 # kio-afp

-Frontend and KIO Worker for the AFP (Apple Filing Protocol) for KDE 6+, built using the [afpfs-ng](https://github.com/Netatalk/afpfs-ng) Stateless Client Library.
+KIO Worker for AFP (Apple Filing Protocol) using KDE Frameworks 6 and Qt 6, built on top of the [afpfs-ng](https://github.com/Netatalk/afpfs-ng) Stateless Client Library.

-Inspired by [kioslave_afp](https://github.com/Netatalk/kioslave_afp) for KDE 3 by Alex deVries, however the two share no code.
+Inspired by [kioslave_afp](https://github.com/Netatalk/kioslave_afp) for KDE 3 by Alex deVries, however this is a complete rewrite and the two share no code.

 ## Build Requirements

 - Qt 6.5+ (Core, Widgets)
 - KDE Frameworks 6.20+ (KIO, I18n)
 - ECM (Extra CMake Modules)